SilkMC/silk/fabrikmc-core/docs/Module.md

 The core module contains simple, stable and leightweight extensions for some Minecraft classes.
 It does not use any mixins.

-Here you will find ItemStack builders, a Sideboard API, Position utilities and coroutine task functions.
+Here you will find an `ItemStack` builder, position and math utilities, a `Text` builder and coroutine task functions.

 ${dependencyNotice}